64nYm3d3/CheatSheet/Languages/Bash.md

 # Bash
-Now I know some of these arent bash,  but if it runs in the commandline, why does it matter?
+Now I know some of these arent bash,  but if it runs in the commandline, on most linux systems, and useful, I'll throw it here.

 Table